 During the journey, the Library employees have been a valuable source of news back home—Sony Prosper posting on Twitter @BaldwinBlue and Eze Amos on @ezeamosphotography.
 Trayc Freeman’s BLACKHISTORY blog provided in-depth commentary on the group’s day-by-day itinerary as it made stops at places important to the history of the Civil Rights Movement.

 Along the way, Freeman slipped off for an unscheduled visit to North Carolina A&T and the University’s “powerful” memorial to four students who staged a 1962 sit-in at a “whites only” Woolworth lunch counter (the original lunch counter is preserved in the Greensboro International Civil Rights Center and Museum).
 She observed reactions to a “gruesome” lynching photo in the Charlotte, NC Levine Museum of the New South, and noted how the Sweet Auburn Historic District of Atlanta—Dr. Martin Luther King, Jr.’s childhood home—came about when a 1906 killing spree by a white mob “pushed Black businesses away from the downtown area.”
-And she was shaken by items on display in Birmingham’s 16th Street Baptist Church—shoes and a Bible belonging to twelve-year-old Carol Denise McNair, and a brick fragment taken from her skull after she and three other girls were killed by a bomb blast in the church basement in 1963.
+She was shaken by items on display in Birmingham’s 16th Street Baptist Church—shoes and a Bible belonging to twelve-year-old Carol Denise McNair, and a brick fragment taken from her skull after she and three other girls were killed by a bomb blast in the church basement in 1963.

 Please visit Trayc Freeman’s BLACKHISTORY blog and learn more about the sites visited by the pilgrimage, and more about Black history and culture.